Cyber-Duck/Silverstripe-SEO/docs/sitemap/README.md

 By default the Page object is used to generate the XML and HTML sitemap but any object which has the SEO Extension attached can be included.

-## Multisite Support
+## Subsite Support

-The plugin now supports multi sites.
+The plugin now supports Subsites.
 By filtering objects using the SubsiteID column HTML and XML sitemaps which are generaetd will only return the current Subsite pages.

 ## XML sitemap